 What it is

-The cryptographic envelope (Argon2id KDF, XChaCha20-Poly1305 AEAD, HMAC-SHA256-16 permutation MAC, independent-extract HKDF key separation) is the load-bearing layer.
+The cryptographic envelope (Argon2id KDF, XChaCha20-Poly1305 AEAD, HMAC-SHA256-16 permutation MAC, independent-extract HKDF key separation) is shared by both modes and is the load-bearing security layer.

 What it isn't

 Three layers.
 Two are intact.
-One is honest.
+One is partial.

-L1 Detection — can an adversary tell the JPEG contains hidden data? scoped down
+L1 Detection — can an adversary tell the JPEG contains hidden data? partial — opt-in defense in v2

 L2 Position recovery — can an adversary find the bits without the passphrase? intact